Blue Jackets advance with 3-0 Game 5 win over Maple Leafs

 The Maple Leafs continued their one-and-done playoff woes in making their fourth straight postseason appearance, and fifth since the 2004-05 NHL lockout.
 Toronto has not advanced since knocking off Ottawa in Game 7 of a 2004 first-round series.

+“It’s hard to put it all into words,” defenseman Morgan Rielly said, when asked to compare this loss to that of losing Game 7 of last year’s opening-round series to Boston.

+“Right now, it feels like it’s harder to live with,” he added.
+“I can’t really put my emotions into words.
+I don’t have the vocabulary for it.”

-Werenski opened the scoring 6:29 in when he floated a shot from the left point.
-The puck appeared to deflect off of Maple Leafs defenseman Tyson Barrie, who was jostling in front with Boone Jenner, and went in over Andersen’s shoulder.
+Werenski opened the scoring 6:29 in when his shot from the left point appeared to deflect off of Maple Leafs defenseman Tyson Barrie, who was jostling in front with Boone Jenner, and went in over Andersen’s shoulder.

 Tavares squandered an opportunity to tie the game with 3:45 left in the opening period.
-Set up by Morgan Rielly in the right circle, and with Korpisalo out of position at the left post, Tavares rushed a shot that struck the inside of the right post and caromed back through the crease.
+Set up by Rielly in the right circle, and with Korpisalo out of position at the left post, Tavares rushed a shot that struck the inside of the right post and caromed back through the crease.

+“My hand slipped just a tad. … But saying that, obviously a great opportunity want to finish,” Tavares said.

 Tavares was set up in the same spot five minutes into the second period, only to this time be denied by Korpisalo, who got a piece of the puck with his blocker.